pvadalam501/terraform-foundational-policies-library/cis/gcp/compute/README.md

 ## Ensure all Google Compute Instances (google_compute_instance) use the specific public image "debian-cloud"

 ### Description
-Ensure that the machine image is used: debian-cloud
+Ensure that the machine image used is: debian-cloud

 ### Configuration
 ```hcl